Margit Tøsdal

+She was a member of the municipal council of Os Municipality from 1951 to 1955.

 She was elected to the Norwegian Parliament from Hordaland in 1961, and was re-elected on two occasions.
 She had previously served as a deputy representative in the period 1958-1961.
 Tøsdal was President of the Lagting 1977-1981.

-She was a member of Os municipality council from 1951 to 1955.

 She founded the friendship association Friends of Israel in the Norwegian Labour Movement (Norwegian: Venner av Israel i Norsk Arbeiderbevegelse).